CorNielz/library-system-api/README.md

 Users should be allowed to, but not limited to:

 ### Books
-* Search and list books by title and/or author;
+* Search and list books by title, language, price, condition, status and/or other fields;
 * Register books;
 * Update book information;
 * Soft delete books;